 Other Influencing Factors

 Because excess body weight can suppress HGH secretion, losing weight and maintaining a lean body can naturally boost your HGH levels.
-This may be partly because HGH secretion is directly regulated by ghrelin, a hormone that’s mainly secreted in your stomach.
+This may be partly because HGH secretion is directly regulated by ghrelin, a hormone that's mainly secreted in your stomach.
 In addition to playing a major role in promoting HGH secretion, ghrelin is also essential to appetite, eating behavior and energy balance.
-Obese people typically have lower levels of ghrelin -- and consequently HGH -- in their blood than leaner individuals, according to Colorado State University.
+People living with obesity typically have lower levels of ghrelin -- and consequently HGH -- in their blood than leaner individuals, according to Colorado State University.

 Avoiding alcohol can also help you maintain normal HGH levels, because alcohol suppresses its release during sleep.
 According to a study published in the Journal of Clinical Endocrinology and Metabolism in 1980, adults who consumed just one alcoholic drink saw their HGH levels drop by as much as 75 percent as they slept.

 - Colorado State University: Growth Hormone and Aging